Leith Races

 The biggest race was the Royal Plate, run for from at least 1728 by 6 year olds, carrying 12 stone, in 4 mile heats.
 Horses racing at Leith were not regarded as being especially noteworthy though, so records are scarce.
 In 1752, the Plate was opened up to all horse 4 years old and over, and in 1756, 1757, 1758 and 1760, the Royal Plate was divided into two plates, 50 guineas each.

 The races were not held between 1741 and 1748, and their real popularity began in the latter half of the century.
 By 1800, it was said there had never been a better meeting, and the One Hundred Guineas race "attracted a great deal of company, far beyond what any person remembers."

 In 1816, the races were moved permanently to Musselburgh to the east.
 The soft sands of Leith were now deemed unsuitable for the horses, in contrast to the turf at Musselburgh.
 After their removal, the races became a more sedate affair, Leith Races having been known to take place "amid a jollity unknown now at the other locality to which they have been transferred".
 Abortive attempts were made to revive racing in Leith in 1839 and 1840 and even into the 1850s Leith Races were still remembered with affection by elderly residents of Edinburgh.

+Areas of the sandy foreshore used for the races were later reclaimed as part of the expansion of the Port of Leith.

 The gold teapot awarded as the King's prize at Leith is now on display in the National Museum of Scotland, and was the subject of a poem in the museum's 26 Treasures exhibition in 2011.